learn-co-curriculum/dsc-object-oriented-attributes-with-functions-lab/README.md

 school.sort_roster()
 ```

+    {12: ['Peter Piper'],
+     9: ['Kelly Slater'],
+     10: ['Ryan Sheckler', 'Tony Hawk'],
+     11: ['Bethany Hamilton']}

 ## Summary
-In this lab, we were able to mimic a complex domain model using a School class with a few instance methods and variables.
-Soon we will see that our domain models will use other classes, instance methods, and instance variables to create more functionality in our programs.
+In this lab, you continued to pracitce OOP, designing a more complex domain model using a School class with a few instance methods and variables.
+Soon you'll see that domain models can use other classes, instance methods, and instance variables to create more functionality in your programs.